vgmrips/vgmplay-legacy/VGMPlay/README.md

 1. install libao by executing the line `brew install libao`
 2. run `make install MACOSX=1 DISABLE_HWOPL_SUPPORT=1` in VGMPlay's folder
-(Alternatively edit the Makefile to set those constants and just run "make".)
+(Alternatively edit the Makefile to set those constants and just run `make`.)
 3. Done.

 Thanks to grauw for macOS compilation instructions.